vavalos6/CIS7ViginereCipher/README.md

 # CIS7ViginereCipher

-Program application allows user to encrypt or decrypt message of choice using key of choice
+CODEVELOPERS is utilizing a Vigenere Cipher to encrypt and/or decrypt a plaintext string message provided by the user using the keyword they provide to use as the alphabet shift on the plaintext string message that will then return a cipher text message.